MattMattL/Scientific-Computing/diffusion_limited_aggregation/README.md

 ## Program Demo

 The 'Lattice view' of the program.
 The panels on the left-hand side are used to control the Lattice plane and simulate particles.
+Please ignore the types.
 ![](../readme/dla_lattice.png)

 The 'Analysis view' of the program.
 The panels on the right-hand side can be used measure the slope of the log-log plot (radius R versus the number of particles within R).
 The sum square error is calculated automatically within the set windowing range.